 The traditional IRA is one of the best options in the toolbox for saving for retirement.
 You can open a traditional IRA at a bank or brokerage agency and across the universe.
 You can open a traditional IRA at a bank or brokerage agency, and the investment universe is open to you.
-But that freedom comes with responsibility.
+But that freedom comes with responsibility, including the option to invest in gold with a gold IRA home storage account.

 These are some additional factors to consider when comparing a Roth IRA and a traditional IRA.
 You can contribute to both a traditional IRA and a Roth IRA the same year, as long as your total annual contributions don't exceed the annual contribution limits.
 Contributions to a traditional IRA are made before taxes, and you may be able to deduct some or all of your traditional IRA contributions on your tax return.
 You may get more tax advantages with a Roth IRA if you expect to be in a higher tax bracket when you retire or if your current income level prevents you from deducting contributions to a traditional IRA.